Martze96/spotimy/README.md

 frontend: npm run dev
 backend: npm start (nodemon script)

+# 24.12.2022 Update
+- Handling weird vercel requests by not changing the list when nothing is in a response
+- Search function: artist or song, artist and song

 # 21.12.2022 Update
 - Implemented Access Token Granting and Refreshing
 - Switch Mode Prod URI and Local URI